 If you have scheduled a video or phone counselling appointment, please sign the consent form and email me a copy or photograph of the form prior to our first appointment.

 I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
-I have my Honours Bachelors and Masters Degree in Psychology from Wilfrid Laurier University, and have been in clinical practice for almost five years.
-I have extensive experience working with stress, depression, anxiety, low motivation, and LGBTQ+ issues.
+I have my Honours Bachelors and Masters Degree in Psychology from Wilfrid Laurier University, and have been in clinical practice for over half a decade.
+I have extensive experience working with stress, depression, anxiety, and LGBTQ+ issues.
 I work with a variety of clients from different cultures, religions, gender identities, and sexual orientations.
 No matter how you identify, I provide a safe space for you to be yourself.

 I believe that trust, honesty, and compassion are the keys to a successful therapeutic relationship.
 I truly value the trust clients place in me to allow me to be a part of their story, sharing with me their inner most thoughts and feelings.
 I am honest in my therapy approach, and won’t settle for taking the easy way out and telling my clients what I think they want to hear.
 Empathy is at the core of the work I do – to genuinely care for and respect each and every client, helping them on the road to reaching their full potential.

 My main therapeutic approaches include Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Dialectical Behavioural Therapy (DBT).
 I tailor the approach I use to the individual I am seeing, and we work as a team to make meaningful changes in their life.
 I offer in-person therapy in Hamilton, Ontario, phone counselling, and e-counselling through an online video counselling platform.